LetMeR00t/TA-thehive-cortex/docs/commands.md

 ### Return
 This command append new fields per row to previous results.
-Every new field will start with "cortex_*".
+Every new field will start with "thehive_*".
 As an exemple, you can recover:

  - thehive_case_caseId
  - thehive_case_createdAt